Joy Is Your Strength

 Certain doom had been changed into certain victory for Jehoshaphat in 2 Chronicles 20:17.
-The people had received a word from the Lord and they were expressing their feelings of joy and happiness by praising and worshiping God.
-Joy is your strength!!!
+The people had received a word from the Lord and they were expressing their feelings of joy and happiness by praising and worshipping God.

 In this period of praise, immediately after they had heard from the Lord, Judah was strengthened to stand up and go into the wilderness to face the enemy.
 The Bible says, “The joy of the Lord is your strength” (Nehemiah 8:10).
 This is a simple, yet profound, statement of fact.
 Do not try to go out and face your enemy until you have the joy of the Lord in your heart.
 This strength of joy will come into your heart as you begin to praise and worship the Lord by faith.